eu-digital-green-certificates/dgc-gateway/docs/software-design-dgc-gateway.md

 All log messages are following one format.
 The log format is inspired by the Splunk best practices document ([link](https://dev.splunk.com/enterprise/docs/developapps/addsupport/logging/loggingbestpractices/))

 Each log message contains key value pairs which will represent the required data.
 All of these log messages are consisting of mandatory and additional fields.
-The mandatory fields are always at the begin of a log message.
+The mandatory fields are always at the beginning of a log message.
  The key value pairs are connected by a "=" and seperated by  "," followed by a space.
 If the value consists of more than one word, the value will be wrapped within double quotes.
  Multiple log messages are seperated by a new line.
  The following mandatory fields will be sent with each log message: